 Details of the sensitivity of the Group's income statement and equity to changes in UK interest rates are set out in note 18.
-Under the assumptions set out in note 18, a 0.10% change in UK interest rates would affect the income statement by £8 million, but would have no effect on equity.
+Under the assumptions set out in note 18, a 0.10% change in UK interest rates would affect the income statement by $\mathfrak L3$ million, and equity by $\mathfrak L4$ million.

+Commodity contracts

-Commodity contracts Commodity derivatives
+Commodity derivatives